hexydec/torque/readme.txt

 Preload works by notifies the browser as soon as possible of assets it will need to load the page, this enables it to start downloading them sooner than if it discovered them on page.
 For example font files are normally linked from the stylesheet, so the browser has to download and parse the stylesheet before it can request them.
 By preloading, when it discovers that it needs those assets, they will already be downloading.
 Thus your website will load faster.

 == Changelog ==

+= Version 1.0.0 =

+* Tested with Wordpress version 6.7.1
+* Updated packages to latest versions
+* Stylesheets and Javascript will now be rebuilt on the fly if any included files have been updated since the output files were built
+* Fixed bug in app::getContentSecurityPolicy() where the directive img-src was mispelt as image-src
+* Fixed spelling mistake
+* Updated functions missing a return type
+* Fixed issue where the default value for method arguments was null, but this was not defined in the type hint
+* Moved to stable release
+* Updated readme.txt

+= Version 0.7.5 =

+* Tested with Wordpress version 6.5.2
+* The minimum supported PHP version is now 8.1
+* Updated packages to latest versions
+* Updated text in the Preload section

 = Version 0.7.4 =